-On March 19, 2025, we restructured the outstanding debt whereby the convertible loan's principal amount was extinguished through repayment of the outstanding principal with \$4,586,982 plus accrued interest.
-It implies a 20% discount to par on the outstanding principal amount of the convertible loan.
-In addition, the holder of the convertible loan agreed to surrender 10,897,000 share purchase warrants of the Company for cancellation.
-Concurrently, we entered into a new loan of US\$2,494,693 to partially repay the outstanding principal amount of the convertible loan.
-The loan is secured by approximately 50 of the Company's bitcoin, carries interest at a rate of 13% per annum, payable monthly; and is interest-only until maturity on March 18, 2026.
+On March 19, 2025, we extinguished the \$5,733,728 of remaining principal of our outstanding 3.5% senior secured convertible debentures due November 11, 2025, originally issued on November 11, 2021 (the "Debentures"), by prepaying \$4,586,982 plus accrued interest.
+The prepayment implies a 20% discount to par on the outstanding principal of the Debentures.
+In addition, the holder of the Debentures agreed to surrender 10,897,000 share purchase warrants of the Company for cancellation.
+Concurrently, we entered into a new loan of US\$2,494,693 to partially repay the outstanding principal amount of the Debentures.
+The new loan is secured by approximately 50 of our bitcoin; carries interest at a rate of 13% per annum, payable monthly; and is interest-only until maturity on March 18, 2026.